-The Waldorf Elementary Music Teacher Education certificate program is designed for practicing Waldorf teachers who are experienced musicians or experienced musicians who wish to become Waldorf grades 1-8 music teachers.
+The Waldorf Elementary Music Teacher Education certificate program is designed for those currently teaching music in Waldorf grades 1-8 or those who aspire to become Waldorf music teachers.
 Applicants must be proficient musicians (either instrumentalists or vocalists), be able to read music, and possess an understanding of music theory.
-A high school diploma is required for admission (or the equivalent for international study) a bachelor's degree is not required.
+A high school diploma (or the equivalent for international study) is required for admission; a bachelor's degree is not required.